-At present, the manufacturing process of the golf ball head and bar tungsten alloy weight is mainly divided into the lost wax precision casting process, forging process and powder metallurgy process.
-On the whole, the cost of precision tripping casting is relatively low, but the bar head members still need to be processed with more functional and appearance modification after casting.
+At present, the manufacturing process of the golf ball head and bar tungsten alloy weight is mainly divided into the lost wax precision casting process, forging process, and powder metallurgy process.
+On the whole, the cost of precision tripping casting is relatively low, but the bar head members still need to be processed with more functional and appearance modifications after casting.

-The forging process has many advantages, such as good ball control, large sweet area, long-distance, the adjustable center of gravity, increased torsion inertia, and high accuracy and stability.
+The forging process has many advantages, such as good ball control, large sweet area, long distance, adjustable center of gravity, increased torsion inertia, and high accuracy and stability.

-Powder metallurgy treatment technology is used to make golf ball head and tungsten alloy counterweight.
+Powder metallurgy treatment technology is used to make golf ball heads and tungsten alloy counterweights.
 However, due to the large powder particles (about 50~100 microns), it is difficult to obtain the dimensional tolerance (±0.7%) and density (< 92%) of the sintered products.

 For example, the current industrial stainless steel alloy materials have the appropriate strength and high tensile properties, but cannot fully meet all the requirements of the various components of the iron head.

 In particular, for the two-piece iron head structure, which is composed of the body of the rod head and the matching weight block, the matching weight block must be made of tungsten heavy alloy.